What is 4G home internet?

 How much does 4G home internet cost?

-You can get a 4G home internet plan for around $100 per month.
-Some prices are as low as $89.99 and some go up to $110.00 per month.
+You can get a 4G home internet plan for $40 to $100 per month, depending on the carrier.
 Although data amounts vary, most offer 400 GB or more per month.
 Since the average US household uses about 344 GB per month in 2020, 400 GB should be plenty for most folks.

 Is 4G home internet any good?